Table of Contents

 15 Most Flattering Hime Cut Hairstyles

-Based on the length of sidelocks, the hime cut can be of different types.
+Based on the length of sidelocks, the hime cut can be different.
 But women, these days, are widely experimenting with this regal hairstyle to make their casual looks big and versatile.
 So, here are the 15 most flattering hime cut hairstyles that you can sport to look uber chic:

 1. Classic Hime Cut

-A traditional hime hair cut consists of a long straight bunch of hair, two sidelocks lying up to the jawline, and a straight fringe set across the forehead.
-As you can see, the frontal fringe stops right above the eyebrows while the long hair can go up to the waistline or even more.
+A traditional hime haircut consists of a long, straight bunch of hair, two sidelocks lying up to the jawline, and a straight fringe across the forehead.
+As you can see, the frontal fringe stops right above the eyebrows, while the long hair can go up to the waistline or even more.

 2. Ultra-Black Hime

-If you are a true hime lover, this ultra-black version of the hairstyle will undoubtedly amaze you.
+If you are a true hime lover, this ultra-black hairstyle version will undoubtedly amaze you.
 The gleaming texture of the locks can amp up your glamor quotient quite easily.
 Moreover, the slightly inward shape of the fringe adds an extra zing to it.

 3. Baby Doll Hime

-Well, this cute hime hairstyle is not only meant for your little princess.
-You can also sport it stylishly if you have a round to oval face and comparatively shorter hair.
+Well, this cute hairstyle is not only meant for your little princess.
+You can also sport it stylishly with a round to oval face and comparatively shorter hair.
 Just do not let your sidelocks cross your cheekbones.
 This vintage take on the hime cut looks straight out of manga while drawing attention to your facial features.

 4. Long Straight Hime